JacobKnox/100DaysOfCode/log.md

 ## Day 5 - February 5th, 2023
 &emsp;&emsp;Spent about 2 hours working on Aurora's Java implementation of the Aurora Space Puppy bot.
 First, I helped Toxic figure out how to work better with the JSONObject.
 Then, I added all the fields for a Nation model (going to start trying to parse JSON responses to the models soonish).
 Finally, I spent a good chunk of time fighting with Maven and Visual Studio Code to get the code to run locally.

+## Day 6 - February 6th, 2023
+&emsp;&emsp;Spent an untold amount of time, though a decent amount, working on adding two filters to the Politics and War v3 API.
+Mainly because one of them proved to be more complicated than I initially thought and I still haven't gotten it to work.